 Marion phoned, “I remembered you said your goal is to walk all the creek paths in Santa Rosa so I called the Chamber of Commerce and asked for a map.
 They have sent a very good one and we can mark off the areas we want to walk next.”
 Marion, Nancy, Ruth, Elspeth, and I walk most Saturday mornings.

-Joe is our computer shooter, a resident who is on call at all reasonable hours.
-Whenever I have trouble, I call Joe and he comes right over, fiddles around, mutters to himself, and then announces, “It’s okay now.”
+Joe is our computer tutor, a resident who is on call at all reasonable hours.
+Whenever I have e-trouble, I call Joe and he comes right over, fiddles around, mutters to himself, and then announces, “It’s okay now.”
 Sometimes I feel that I might be imposing and hesitate to call him, but his wife Joan says he likes helping people.
 “It’s part of his service,” she says.

 I overheard Dorothy, who still drives, saying to Marie, who doesn’t, “I haven’t gone to the market yet today, but I will in a couple of hours so before I leave, I’ll come by to get your list.”